Silphium perfoliatum

 -

-Both tall and large, this plant is good for prairie, native or wildflower gardens and naturalized areas.
-It may self-seed.
+Both tall and large, this plant is good for prairie, native or wildflower gardens, and naturalized areas.
+Reproducing by the abundance of seed, they will spread throughout the landscape.

 - See this plant in the following landscape: